argoproj/applicationset/docs/Generators-SCM-Provider.md

           passwordRef:
             secretName: mypassword
             key: password
-        # Support for labels is TODO.
+        # Support for filtering by labels is TODO.
 Bitbucket server labels are not supported for PRs, but they are for repos
   template:
   # ...
 ```